 Valjean dies in the presence of Cosette and Marius.
 Both of them are alive because of Valejean’s intervention in their lives.
 The characters in the play who most cared for Marius and Cosette (aside from Valjean himself) are Eponine and Fantine.

 When Fantine and Eponine sing a duet to Valjean, they are, in effect, thanking him for saving the lives of their loved ones.
-By removing Eponine from the equation, the impact is lessened.
+By removing Eponine from the equation, the impact is blunted.
 Especially when you get to the line “to love another person is to see the face of god.”

 In the play, Eponine sings that to Marius, Fantine sings that to Cosette and Valjean sings that to both of them.
-The ending of Eponine’s story is sacrifice and she is replaced by the Bishop who saved Valjean in the beginning of the film.
+The ending of Eponine’s story is sacrificed and she is replaced by the Bishop who saved Valjean in the beginning of the film.

 And then.
 Grrrrrrrr!

 Valjean dies.
 Even in the film, I found myself tearing up at Valjean’s death.
 Happens to me every time I see the play.

 Yeah, I’m a pansy.

 Then the reprise of “Do you Hear the People Sing” starts.
 Quietly at first but slowing building to a rousing crescendo that practically demands the audience give the show a standing ovation.
 I fucking hate standing ovations because Minnesota audiences give them to everything.
 They stood for “Chess” and that show was horrible.
 They also stood for “Sunset Boulevard*,” which was worse.

 Not that I have strong opinions about anything.
 I’m right about this though, “Sunset Boulevard” is a terrible show.
 Nobody should ever give that show a standing ovation.